sturtesm/se-bootcamp-lab-exercise/README.md

 ```

 ### Hints
+* For this lab exercise, using a demo profile will be acceptable
 * Our customer is OK with the default ports, no changes are needed
 * Make sure to document all usernames and passwords that you create
 * Licenses can be downloaded from the AppDynamics self-service license portal